meliao/pcfft/docs/index.rst

 Related work
 ----------------

-The precorrected FFT algorithm was introduces in :cite:t:`phillips2002precorrected` and further developped in ... :cite:p:`Bruno_2001_Fast,Nie_2002_Fast`.
+The precorrected FFT algorithm was introduces in :cite:t:`phillips2002precorrected` and further developped in ... :cite:t:`Bruno_2001_Fast,Nie_2002_Fast`.

+The original version of the precorrected FFT method was only applicable to kernels that are a Green's function in the ambient space.
-The proxy shell method was used to extend the precorrected FFT algorithm was extended to more generic kernels in :cite:t:`Askham_2025_Surface`.
+To overcome this difficulty the authors of :cite:t:`Askham_2025_Surface` used the proxy shell method to compute the equivalent grid charges, enabling this application of the precorrected FFT method to a much more generical class of kernels.
 A proof that the proxy shell method gives accurate results for kernels that are derivatives of logarithm in three dimensions is given in :cite:t:`gdwl2026`.

 .. bibliography::